Important information: Manchester Metropolitan University - Cheshire campus

 The close relationship between our research portfolio and our teaching and learning provision means that both undergraduates and postgraduates benefit from the latest developments in the field.
 All students benefit from research-informed, research-led and research-involved learning and teaching practices.
 Students in our postgraduate research community have opportunities to contribute to seminars and develop their own academic skills and practices.

-With many staff holding professional qualifications that allow for exciting opportunities in applied research, knowledge exchange or practice-based research, the Cheshire campus really is the place where you and your research can truly make a difference.
+With many staff holding professional qualifications that allow for exciting opportunities in applied research, knowledge exchange or practice-based research.